Trebinje: Ottoman era

 The burning of Saint Sava's remains after the Banat Uprising provoked the Serbs in other regions to revolt against the Ottomans.
 Grdan, the vojvoda of Nikšić, organized revolt with Serbian Patriarch Jovan Kantul.
 From 1596, the center of anti-Ottoman activity in Herzegovina was the Tvrdoš Monastery in Trebinje, where Metropolitan Visarion was seated.
 In 1596, the uprising broke out in Bjelopavlići, then spread to Drobnjaci, Nikšić, Piva and Gacko (see Serb Uprising of 1596–97).
 The rebels were defeated at the field of Gacko.
 It ultimately failed due to lack of foreign support.

 The hajduks in Herzegovina had in March 1655 carried out one of their greatest operations, raiding Trebinje, taking many slaves and carrying with them out much loot.

 On 26 November 1716, Austrian general Nastić with 400 soldiers and c.
 500 hajduks attacked Trebinje, but did not take it over.
 A combined Austro-Venetian-Hajduk force of 7,000 stood before the Trebinje walls, defended by 1,000 Ottomans.
 The Ottomans were busy near Belgrade and with hajduk attacks towards Mostar, and were thus unable to reinforce Trebinje.
 The conquest of Trebinje and Popovo field were given up to fight in Montenegro.
 The Venetians took over Hutovo and Popovo, where they immediately recruited militarily from the population.

-Turkish rule lasted from 1466. until 1878.
+Ottoman rule lasted from 1466 until 1878.
 The Trebinje region suffered especially in the 16th century, mostly from the hand of uskoks of Senj and various hajduk bands.
-The calmer period during the Turkish rule was the 18th century.
-The elders from Trebinje, together with the people of Nikšić, planned a great uprising in the summer of 1805, under the influence of the First Serbian Uprising.
-Their project was suppressed by the Turkish pasha and probably with the help from the Slavic Muslims.
+The calmer period during the Ottoman rule was the 18th century.
+The Serb elders from Trebinje, together with the people of Nikšić, planned a great uprising in the summer of 1805, under the influence of the First Serbian Uprising.
+Their project was suppressed by the Ottoman pasha and probably with the help from the local Slavic Muslims.

-The Christians of Trebinje, together with the Montenegrins, fought against Napoleon's troops and in several conflicts they managed to defeat the French troops, such as the knife fight which took place on October 2–3, 1806 leaving several thousands of French soldiers dead, after which the French withdrew for a while.
+The Christians of Trebinje, together with the Montenegrins, fought against Napoleon's troops and in several conflicts they managed to defeat the French troops, such as the knife fight which took place on 2–3 October 1806 leaving several thousands of French soldiers dead, after which the French withdrew for a while.

 Notable participants in the Herzegovina Uprising (1852–62) from Trebinje include Mićo Ljubibratić.

 During the Herzegovina Uprising (1875–77), the Bileća and Trebinje region was led by serdar Todor Mujičić, Gligor Milićević, Vasilj Svorcan and Sava Jakšić.